natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

     In [32]: keys
     Out[32]: dict_keys(['name', 'location', 'vendor', 'ip'])

-If you want to get a simple list of keys that will not be changed with the dictionary changes, it is enough to convert view to the list:
+If you want to get a simple list of keys that will not be changed with dictionary changes, it is enough to convert view to list:

 .. code:: python